The engine is revving again on the long-stalled effort to find money to connect state Route 167 from Puyallup to the Port of Tacoma.

 The extension is included in a proposal developing in the Legislature to raise transportation taxes, says the state lawmaker who is taking the lead on the plan.

-House Transportation Committee Chairwoman Judy Clibborn calls for raising money for the Route 167 project through gas taxes and tolls.
+House Transportation Committee Chairwoman Judy Clibborn calls for raising money for it through gas taxes and tolls.
 She suggests tolling carpool lanes on I-5 as a possibility.

 Heck, an Olympia Democrat, has joined people from business, labor and local government in a coalition that intends to put pressure on state lawmakers to find some $1.5 billion for the highway.

 Construction of the road from Renton to Tacoma halted in the 1980s at Meridian Avenue in Puyallup.
-Efforts to renew it have foundered, and often they have taken a back seat to other expensive projects that are tied more directly to safety or to commuters’ frustration.
+Efforts to renew it have foundered, and often they have taken a back seat to other expensive projects that are tied more directly to safety or commuters frustration.